 Notice that the nominal value of the deduction is the same in all three cases but its real value depends on your tax rate.

-Higher income people have higher tax rates so their deductions results in higher refunds.
+Higher income people have higher tax rates so their deductions result in higher refunds.
 Non-refundable credits are like coupons and they are worth the same amount to all rich and poor people who owe taxes.

 So why is the government supporting a $200 refund to someone in a top tax bracket and nothing at all to someone in a tax bracket where they owe no tax?